Marcia Morgan Files to Become NC House 19 Representative

 ABOUT MARCIA MORGAN

-A resident of Carolina Beach, Democratic candidate for NC House District 19, Marcia Morgan is a retired educator and US Army Colonel.
-A relative newcomer to politics, Morgan’s focus on the economy, environment and education reflects the concerns of the citizens in Wilmington, Carolina Beach, Kure Beach and Wrightsville Beach.
+A resident of Carolina Beach, NC, Democratic candidate for NC House District 19, Marcia Morgan is a retired educator and US Army Colonel.
+A relative newcomer to politics, Morgan’s focus on the economy, environment and education reflects the concerns of the citizens in southern New Hanover and Brunswick counties.
 For more information or to donate to the campaign, please visit electmarciamorgan.com or Facebook.com/electmarciamorgan.